jrekier/minimal-mistakes/_posts/2015-09-11-non-euclidian-geometry.md

 Geometrically, this corresponds to the intersection of the line intersecting the horizontal plane and joining a point on the hyperboloid with the point of coordinates $$(0,0,-1)$$.
 This is an example of a **stereographic projection**.

 Non-euclidian geometry is a very useful topic of mathematics as it has many applications notably in physics.
-One of the most important being General Relativity in which space-time is a non-euclidian 4D space, the curvature of which being gravitation.
+One of the most important being in General Relativity in which space-time is a non-euclidian 4D space, its curvature being gravitation.